ansible-collections/netapp/ansible_collections/netapp/elementsw/README.md

 Join our Slack Channel at [Netapp.io](http://netapp.io/slack)

 #Release Notes

+## 20.2.0
+### Bug Fixes
+- netapp.py: report error in case of connection error rather than raising a generic exception by default.

 ## 20.1.0
 ### New Module
 - na_elementsw_access_group_volumes: add/remove volumes to/from existing access group